Understanding Biological Filtration Systems for Ponds

 -

 - Avoid Over-Cleaning: Over-cleaning can disrupt the delicate balance of bacteria in your filter.
-Clean the filter only when necessary, such as when water flow is noticeably reduced or debris has built up significantly.
+Clean the filter only once or twice a year.

 -